tangentyh/notes-of-tan/javaNotes.md

 1. interface
    - methods in interfaces
-     - non-static methods -- all methods are implicitly `abstract public`, redundancy is discouraged
+     - non-static methods — all methods are implicitly `abstract public`, redundancy is discouraged
-       - when implementing -- `public` still required when implementing
+       - when implementing — `public` still required when implementing
-     - static methods -- supported as of Java SE 8, need explicit access modifier
+     - static methods — supported as of Java SE 8, need explicit access modifier
-     - prohibited modifiers -- an interface method may not be declared with `protected` or package access, or with the modifiers `final`, `synchronized`, or `native`
+     - prohibited modifiers — an interface method may not be declared with `protected` or package access, or with the modifiers `final`, `synchronized`, or `native`
-   - inner classes in interfaces -- automatically `static public`
+   - inner classes in interfaces — automatically `static public`
-   - constant fields -- implicitly `public static final`, automatically inherited when implementing
+   - constant fields — implicitly `public static final`, automatically inherited when implementing
    - no instance fields
-   - `implements`, `SuperInterface.super`
+   - `implements`, `SuperInterface.super` — examples below
    - can be generic — `class Employee implements Comparable<Employee>`
-   - use as super type -- supports `instanceof`, `extend`, multiple inheritance
+   - use as super type — supports `instanceof`, `extend`, multiple inheritance
-     - diamond problem -- see below
+     - diamond problem — see below
-   - initialization time point -- initialized when they are first accessed, typically by reading a field that is not a compile time constant
+   - initialization time point — initialized when they are first accessed, typically by reading a field that is not a compile time constant

 1. default methods
    - `default` implementation
      ```java
-     public interface Comparable<T>
+     public interface Comparable<T> {
-     {
-         default int compareTo(T other) { return 0; }
-         // By default, all elements are the same
+         default int compareTo(T other) { return 0; } // By default, all elements are the same
      }
      ```
    - `default` method conflict resolving — interface vs superclass vs another interface
-     - superclasses take precedence -- default methods are ignored if implemented in superclasses
+     - superclasses take precedence — default methods are ignored if implemented in superclasses
-       - no default `Object` methods -- not possible to make a default method that redefines one of the methods in the `Object` class
+       - no default `Object` methods — not possible to make a default method that redefines one of the methods in the `Object` class
-       - no abstract `Object` methods -- redeclaring methods from the `Object` class do not make the methods abstract, no effect to function interfaces
+       - no abstract `Object` methods — redeclaring methods from the `Object` class do not make the methods abstract, no effect to function interfaces
-       - attach javadoc by `Object` methods -- some interfaces redeclare `Object` methods in order to attach javadoc comments, like `Comparator`
+       - attach javadoc by `Object` methods — some interfaces redeclare `Object` methods in order to attach javadoc comments, like `Comparator`
-     - interface clash — if clashes, even only one of the methdos is `default`, the method must be overriden
+     - interface clash — if clashes, even only one of the methods is `default`, the method must be overriden
-       - `SuperInterface.super` -- choose one when interface clash
+       - `SuperInterface.super` — choose one when interface clash
          ```java
+         interface Named { default String getName() { return getClass().getName() + "_" + hashCode(); } }
+         interface Person { default String getName() { return ""; }; }
          class Student implements Person, Named {
              public String getName() { return Person.super.getName(); }
          }